Selina Scott looking absolutely beautiful at the Olivier Awards on Sunday.

 As the woman in Harry Met Sally said,”I’ll have what she’s having.”

 The longer hair suits her, it’s a flattering length, the shorter style was too choppy.
 I think that as long as it’s in a ‘classic’ style, then there’s no reason not to stick with the same hairstyle you had when you were (a little bit) younger.
 Thankfully, it’s now an outdated trend to have to cut your hair short when you hit 50.
 Selina’s fringe, sitting just on her eyebrows, is also spot on, it’s both flattering and cheaper and safer than Botox.

 However, if you are considering having Botox, then read this forum on a website called Real Self.
 Advice from real women who have had botox, with helpful information, possible side effects, plus photos of results, good and bad.
 It’s not a scare mongering site, a lot of women (and men) seem to be very happy with their treatments.

 ♥ Lucky for Selina that she does look so good, as the Mail Online writers would’ve ripped her to shreds.
 They’d publish two side by side photos of her, one from 20 years ago and a recent one and compare them, then write about how much she’s let herself go.

-Don’t even get me started on Mail writer Amanda Platell, who was upset when a few people were unpleasant to her after a temporarily disfiguring eye operation.
+Don’t even get me started on Mail writer Amanda Platell, who was upset when a few people were unpleasant to her after she underwent a (temporarily) disfiguring eye operation.
 She asked that women be a little kinder to one another and not always be so quick to judge on appearance.